-- Type and size of the aircon
+- type and size of the aircon,

-- How much refrigeration piping and interconnecting cables were used
+- how much refrigeration piping and interconnecting cables were used,

-- How much cable ducting was needed
+- how much cable ducting was needed,

-- Metre board upgrades used (if any)
+- metre board upgrades used (if any), and

-- Difficulty of access
+- difficulty of access.

-Although a little higher than the average rates in Victoria, it is still considerably more affordable compared to the average rates of $83.09/hr in New South Wales and $80.51/hr in Western Australia.
+Although a little higher than the average rates in Victoria, it is still considerably more affordable compared to the average rates of $83.09/hr in Sydney and the rest of New South Wales, as well as $80.51/hr in Western Australia.